vthiery/cpp-statsd-client/README.md

 ```

 ## License
-This extension is under MIT license.
+This library is under MIT license.